pivotal/docs-tas-adapter/install.md

    Where:

    - `TASK-TTL-AGE` is the length of time until completed tasks are purged from the cluster.

-   > **Note** This value can be specified as a time duration in seconds, minutes, hours or days.
+This value can be specified as a time duration in seconds, minutes, hours or days.
 For example, "86400s", "1440m", "24h", or "1d".

 ### <a id="opt-out-telemetry"></a>(Optional) Opt out of telemetry reporting